sventec/nvim/README.md

 - Optional packages
   - [lazygit](https://github.com/jesseduffield/lazygit) (for embedded `lazygit` window)

-### Setup Config
+### Setup config

-Once the requirements have been installed, prepare the configuration on your system.
+After installing the requirements (above), prepare the configuration on your system.

-#### Backing Up Existing Config
+#### Backing up existing config

-If you have an existing Neovim configuration, it can be backed up and restored if you wish to change back at any point in the future.
+If you have an existing Neovim configuration, it's wise to create a backup if you wish to change back at any point in the future.

 ```bash
 mv ~/.config/nvim ~/.config/nvim.bak
 mv ~/.local/share/nvim ~/.local/share/nvim.bak
 ```

-#### Cloning Dotflies
+#### Cloning dotflies

 Once any existing Neovim configuration has been backed up, clone this repository into `~/.config/nvim/`.
 If an existing Neovim configuration exists,